Streaming Tight Ends: Week 4 Targets

 The tight end position has been anything but consistent so far in 2020.
 If the one you drafted has underperformed or you had streaming in mind when constructing your teams this draft season, I have you covered.
 As a strategy, streaming aims to find players with above-average matchups, which can hopefully translate to fantasy TE1 production for your fantasy squad.

 For streaming purposes, 4for4’s Schedule-Adjusted Fantasy Points Allowed (aFPA) is a metric we rely heavily on to determine weekly matchup strength.
 As the season continues to progress and more data is available, aFPA becomes more and more reliable, using rolling 10-week data.
 Targets and efficiency metrics are also considered when choosing weekly streamers.

-In order to provide advice you can actually implement, candidates for streaming must be owned in no more than 40 percent of Yahoo fantasy leagues.
+In order to provide advice you can actually implement, candidates for streaming must be rostered in no more than 40% of Yahoo! fantasy leagues.

 Top Streaming Picks